ricsirogi/Calendar-in-python/README.md

 - [x] Make the calendar functional, with quickly modifiable year and month, and buttons to go through every month one by one
 - [x] Make each day clickable, and when a day is clicked, it creates new window where you can add the details of the event
-- [ ] The events should be displayed, so I want to do what google calendar does on phone, and have a little space below the days and the first few words of the event can be displayed there
+- [x] The events should be displayed, so I want to do what google calendar does on phone, and have a little space below the days and the first few words of the event can be displayed there
-- [ ] and these events will also be clickable, and when clicked a new window pops up, where you can view the event
+- [x] and these events will also be clickable, and when clicked a new window pops up, where you can view the event
-- [ ] There's a button in the event view window, to edit the event
+- [x] There's a button in the event view window, to edit the event
+- [ ] Fix the events, because if you modify events when there are two or more events then the first event will take the the place of the last/second (idk) event and the first place will just be left out with (i guess) an emtpy string
 - [ ] Maybe find a better way to change the month and year
 - [ ] Store events in a json file
 - [ ] Optimizations, like instead of generating each month's days every time, store them, and access them when needed